bcarvalhoosi/BookApiV2/README.md

-Just a simple api with get method with sample data to test BackEnd in .net and FrontEnd in Angular
+Just a simple api with get method with sample data to test BackEnd in .net and FrontEnd in Angular.

+This code was done in Udemy Course.